MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 git commit --amend --reset-author
 ```

-Let's explore a few other useful commands related to the Working Tree and Index.
+Let's explore a few other useful commands related to the *Working Tree* and
+*Index*.
 We'll make some changes and stage them before committing:

 ```bash
 echo 'Wolf Blitzer' >> employees.md